asreview/semantic-clusters/README.md

 If an output file is not specified, `output.csv` is used.

 ### Dashboard
 Running the dashboard server is also done from the command line.
-This command will start a Dashy server in the console and visualize the processed file.
+This command will start a [Dash](https://plotly.com/dash/) server in the console and visualize the processed file.

 ```console
 asreview semantic-clustering -a output.csv